Getting Started Right

-Veterans Veterans who plan to attend Eastern under the GI Bill should contact the Office of Veteran Affairs to apply for benefits.
-For more details and contact information please visit the Veterans Services page.
+Veterans Veterans who plan to attend Eastern should contact the Office of Veteran Affairs to apply for benefits.
+For more details and contact information, please visit the Veterans Services page.

 Transfer Students Eastern accepts transfer students who meet the conditions set forth by the State Regents for Higher Education and are in good academic standing.
 Students with less than a 2.00 GPA will be admitted for the first semester on academic probation.
 At the end of the first semester, a student must have a semester GPA of 2.00 in college course work, not including activity or performance courses.
 Students not maintaining these standards will be placed on suspension.
-More information on transferring to Eastern can be found here.
+More information on transferring to Eastern can be found on the Transfer Admissions webpage.

 3. Start Your Eastern Career

 After all admission requirements have been met, you will be assisted by a counselor or instructor to select your classes and career goals.
 Information about steps to take after admittance can be found on the Enrollment page and the Counseling Center page.